Want to know more? Contact our team of experts today and see how much your claim could be worth!

 An example of this would be when you see products stating ‘New Recipe’ or ‘Now with 20% less sugar’ on supermarket shelves.
 This can be seen as a marketing technique, however, there will be truth behind it.
 It is likely that behind the scenes, there was a substantial amount of research & development into bettering the product – justifying the claims on the packaging.

 Developing food products is one of the most common projects which qualifies for R&D tax relief credits.
-Below are some examples of processes which could allow you to submit an R&D claim.
+Below are some examples of processes that could allow you to submit an R&D claim.

 It all starts with a free, no-obligation consultation with one of our innovation relief specialists.
 This means that finding out if you’re eligible won’t cost you a penny.
 Our specialist will give you an in-depth explanation of what research and development is and what qualifies – asking you for some examples of activities your business conducts that you think may qualify for R&D tax relief.